Rusty Hamer: Later years

 In the 1970s, Hamer moved to southwestern Louisiana where he worked on an off-shore oil rig for Exxon and delivered newspapers.
-In 1976, he relocated to DeRidder, Louisiana, to be closer to his ailing mother, Dorothy, who was suffering from Alzheimer's disease and lived with his elder brother John.
-John Hamer had moved to the area and opened a cafe where, in his final years, Hamer occasionally worked as a short order cook.
+In 1976, he relocated to DeRidder, Louisiana, to be closer to his ailing mother, Dorothy, who was suffering from Alzheimer's disease and lived with his older brother John.
+John had opened a cafe where, in his final years, Rusty Hamer occasionally worked as a short order cook.

 In October 1981, Hamer reunited with former co-stars Danny Thomas and Angela Cartwright.
 The reunion was televised as part of the ABC special What Became Of...?, that aired on October 25.

 Death

 On the night of January 18, 1990, John Hamer found his brother's body in his trailer home in DeRidder, Louisiana.
 Hamer had shot himself in the head with a .357 Magnum revolver.

 John Hamer later said he believed that his brother had remained bitter over his inability to transition into acting as an adult.
 He also said he believed that his brother's chronic and debilitating back pain (for which Hamer refused to seek medical treatment) and their mother's illness had contributed to Hamer's depression.
 He stated:

 He hasn't really been happy since his early 20s.
 But he didn't show any signs of this happening.
 It was just all of a sudden. [...]
 He was a very unhappy, very confused young man.
 No one does something like that if he isn't confused.
 I've heard of a lot of child actors who have become unhappy with their lives after they've left the industry.

 Hamer's body was cremated and no service was held.
-His ashes were scattered at sea, three miles off Marina del Rey, California, with the ashes of Tommy Rettig in a combined ceremony.
+His ashes were scattered at sea, three miles off Marina del Rey, California, with the ashes of Tommy Rettig in a combined ceremony after the latter's death in 1996.